 I wrote the following reply to Stephen Yarwood, Lord Mayor of Adelaide, and Michelle Everitt, his Executive Assistant:

 Dear Stephen / Michelle,I have already had the discussion with one email correspondent about how my presentation could cause "100 people to do 1% less driving each" and that this "equals your journey's damage", but I don't buy that.
+Besides, there's not just one person going, but "more than 800 delegates".
+I won't be one of them.

 Thank you for your invitation to attend the Velo-city conference as a keynote speaker in May 2014.
 I'm very sorry that I've taken so long to get back to you about this, I'm really flattered by the invitation but the reply is difficult to write.